ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 <details><summary>Workflows:</summary>
 <p>
-The example Delete Message workflow works off the Query Results data table.
-After the message is deleted using the Example: Exchange Online Delete Message workflow, the "Status" column in the data table will be updated from Active to Deleted in red text.
-At this point other data table rules that work on a message will not be active because the message is deleted.
+The example Delete Message workflow uses the information in the Query Results data table.
+After the message is deleted using the Example: Exchange Online Delete Message workflow, the "Status" column in the data table is updated from Active to Deleted in red text.
+Any data table rules accessing the deleted message become inactive.

 ![screenshot: fn-exchange-online-delete-message-workflow](./screenshots/EXO-delete-message-workflow.png)